dart-lang/language/working/augmentation-libraries/feature-specification.md

     usual, external and abstract variables cannot augment their initializing expression, since it does not exist.*

-    Augmenting initializer expressions replace the augmented initializer.
-The augmenting initializer may use an `augmented` expression which executes the augmented initializer expression when evaluated.
+    Augmenting initializer expressions replace the augmented initializer (or provide one where none existed previously).
+The augmenting initializer may use an `augmented` expression which executes the augmented initializer expression (if present) when evaluated.
 If no initializer is provided then the augmented initializer is not altered.

     The `late` property of a variable must always be consistent between the augmented variable and its augmenting variables.